-As must as we wish we could, we can’t change our genes.
+As much as we wish we could, we can’t change our genes.
 We can’t change what diseases could be hereditary or the conditions we may be more prone to develop.
 But there is hope for all of us—because we can change what we eat

+That means you have power over your health!
 Here’s how to make your food choices count.

 What we choose to eat matters